apache/submarine/website/docs/devDocs/Development.md

 ## Vedio

-From [this vedio](https://youtu.be/32Na2k6Alv4),you will know how to deal with the configuration of Submarine and be able to contribute to it.
+From [this vedio](https://youtu.be/32Na2k6Alv4),you will know how to deal with the configuration of Submarine and be able to contribute to it via github.

 ## Develop server